Social justice and labor groups across the country have been pushing cities and states to adopt a $15 minimum wage.

 "We'll probably end up refilling once they confirm the new guy to the Board of Elections," said Michael.
 "Hopefully this [ruling] will come back before that all happens.
 We're moving forward."

 As written, the measure would increase the city's minimum wage to $15 by 2020.
 (It is currently $10.50, and will go up to $11.50 in July.)
 It would also do away with the city's tipped minimum wage for restaurant workers, and instead incrementally raise their minimum wage until it hits $15 in 2024.

-Last month, the D.C.
-Fiscal Policy Institute published a report saying the income of the top 5 percent of D.C. earners was 52 times the income of the bottom 20 percent in 2014 — the fifth highest gap among the country's 50 largest cities.
+Proponents say that raising the minimum wage would help chip away at the high levels of inequality in the nation's capital.
+Earlier this week, the D.C.
+Fiscal Policy Institute published a report saying that in 2014 the average income of the top 5 percent of D.C. earners was 52 times the income of the bottom 20 percent.